UNT adds former Kansas State cornerback Logan Wilson

 Wilson elected to join that growing list of transfers headed to UNT this week.

-"I like the scheme and the way I fit in," Wilson said.
-"It will also be great to be where my family can see me play."
+“It will also be great to be where my family can see me play,” he said.